 Dave Borsos is Vice President, Capital Markets and has primary responsibility for managing and guiding NMHC’s multifamily finance policy as it relates to federal legislative and regulatory issues impacting housing finance reform, the Federal Housing Administration and the regulation of financial markets.
 Dave has over 30 years of experience in real estate capital markets, banking and the sustainable energy markets.
 Before joining the Council, Dave ran DJB Enterprises whose primary focus was advisory services focused on the financial and energy markets for new business opportunities from inception through execution.
 He also spent 16 years at Freddie Mac in a variety of leadership roles within their Capital Markets groups focused both on the single and multifamily markets.
 Dave holds a BS in Chemical Engineering and an MBA in Finance from the University of Maryland.

-Paula M. Cino is Vice President, Construction, Development and Land Use Policy, with primary responsibility for federal policy issues related to building design and construction including building codes, fair housing, sustainability, infrastructure and regulatory compliance.
+Paula M. Cino is Vice President for Construction, Development, Land Use and Counsel, with primary responsibility for federal policy issues related to building design and construction including building codes, fair housing, sustainability, infrastructure and regulatory compliance.
 Before joining NMHC, Paula served as a national security investigator and earned a Juris Doctorate from Tulane School of Law.
 Paula also holds a Bachelor of Arts degree in Anthropology and Law and Society from American University and is a member of the Maryland State Bar.

 Lisa Costello is Vice President of Political Affairs, with primary responsibility for directing and overseeing the operations of the NMHC Political Action Committee.
 Lisa utilizes her extensive experience in Washington to strengthen the political and advocacy efforts of NMHC’s government affairs department.
 Moving to DC from New Hampshire, she began her career on Capitol Hill working for her hometown Member of Congress.
 She later transitioned into the private sector, as a government affairs executive with several influential associations including The Independent Insurance Agents of America and US Telecom Association.
 Prior to joining NMHC, Lisa spent 13 years with the American Hotel & Lodging Association, where she advocated on an array of federal issues, oversaw PAC operations for the industry-leading HotelPAC and advised member companies on legislative and regulatory compliance issues.

-Deanita Davis, CMP, is Director of Meetings, with primary responsibility for administering, coordinating, and managing all aspects of NMHC's meetings.
-Deanita has over fifteen years of experience planning and managing a variety of events and conferences.
+Deanita Davis, CMP, is Vice President of Meetings, with primary responsibility for administering, coordinating, and managing all aspects of NMHC's meetings.
+Deanita has over 20 years of experience planning and managing a variety of events and conferences.
 Prior to joining NMHC, she was the Conference & Meetings Director at Sister Cities International.
 Deanita holds a Bachelor of Arts from The American University and Master of Tourism Administration from The George Washington University.

 La Fayette Flowers is Membership Manager, with responsibility for coordinating and administering membership services including meetings, and database maintenance.
 Prior to joining NMHC, La Fayette was employed by Pitney Bowes Management Services as a site representative.
 La Fayette has also worked as an intern at the United States Department of Energy where he received a superior achievement award for developing a classification system for the Defense Nuclear Facility Safety Board.

-Kenny Emson is Senior Vice President of Finance and Administration, with principal responsibility for NMHC’s internal operations and finance functions including accounting, NMHC meetings, membership, human resources, information systems, and office management.
+Kenny Emson is Chief Operating Officer, with principal responsibility for NMHC’s internal operations and finance functions including accounting, NMHC meetings, membership, human resources, information systems, and office management.
 Prior to joining NMHC, Kenny served as Chief Development Officer, Senior Vice President and Chief Financial Officer for The Community Foundation for the National Capital Region, a philanthropic nonprofit that pools $350 million in charitable donations to make grants that benefit both Washington-area and national charities.
 During his time there, Kenny helped the foundation grow from $50 million in assets to $350 million and saw the staff grow from 10 to 26.
 Kenny is a Certified Public Accountant (CPA) and holds a Bachelor’s degree in Accounting from The George Washington University.